top of page

 What is a speech-language pathologist?

 A speech-language pathologist (SLP) is a healthcare professional who has received a Master level degree in Speech-Language Pathology.
-The title speech-language pathologist is interchangeably used with speech therapist.
-SLPs have training and experience in diagnosing and treating articulation/phonological disorders, developmental language disorders, apraxia, stuttering, reading disorders, and swallowing/feeding disorders.
+In New York State the title Speech-Language Pathologist is interchangeably used with Speech Therapist.
+SLPs have professional training and expertise in diagnosing and treating articulation/phonological disorders, developmental language disorders, apraxia, stuttering, reading disorders, and swallowing/feeding disorders.

 bottom of page